 When you’re shopping for food that will last a while, the first items that come to mind are probably canned.
-Meanwhile, frozen foods don’t get quite the same recognition, but in fact, they can last just as long, if not longer, than many of the canned or dried options out there (given you have a well-functioning freezer).
-Make sure to stop by the frozen section at your supermarket, and freeze whatever fresh foods you have at home already.
+Frozen foods don’t get quite the same recognition, but in fact, they can last just as long, if not longer, than many of the canned or dried options out there (given you have a well-functioning freezer).
 Here you’ll find tips for buying healthy, freezable food so that there’s always something nutritious on hand – and as a bonus, learn how freezing can help minimize food waste.

 Freezing is one of the most important methods of food preservation used today.
 The freezing process is used across every food group, for items like fish, meat, vegetables, fruit, and berries (1) (2).
 During freezing, the growth of bacteria, chemical reactions, and cellular metabolic reactions in food are all delayed (2)(3).
 Additionally, the texture, nutrition, and taste are better preserved than by any other method (2).